vortexmakes/toolbox/README.md

 # Toolbox
-A set of software tools about source code quality such as testing environment, static code analyzers, code beautifiers, among others.
+A set of software tools and tech notes about embedded source code quality such as testing environments, static code analyzers, code beautifiers, among others.

 ## Contents